it21773/operatingSystemsAdvanced/README.md

-feel free to ignore this file: extra things, usefull to me, useless to others
+**feel free to ignore this file**: extra things, usefull to me, useless to others

-project with rpc: my attempt to implement rpc
+**project with rpc**: my attempt to implement rpc

-The rest file are the project up untill the rpc implementation, fully operational To compile:
+**The rest file are the project up untill the rpc implementation, fully operational**

+To compile those:

 $ gcc project.c extra_functions.c

 To run:

-$ ./a.out <file.txt> <number of child processes>
+$ ./a.out < file.txt > < number of child processes >